-By adding new courses to this programme every 3 months, we make sure our content is in line with industry trends and emerging threats, so it’s as relevant as possible for our learners.
+By regularly adding new courses and other content to this programme, we keep it in line with industry trends and emerging threats, making it as relevant as possible for our learners.

 The Secure Development courses listed below are available now, with more coming soon.

 Why do you take a systems-level approach to teaching secure development?

 Most organisations develop software in a range of languages, and they need to support systems across older, legacy stacks.
 We teach the design patterns needed to identify the causes of vulnerabilities, regardless of the underlying technology being used.